olgarithms/sphinx-tutorial/docs/9-versioning.md

 git push -f origin gh-pages
 ```

-Refresh your GitHub Pages URL.
-You'll notice that you'll get a `404 File not found` error.
-Why is
+Once the `pages-build-deployment` workflow has completed, refresh your GitHub Pages URL.
+You'll
-that?
+notice that you'll get a `404 File not found` error.
+Why is that?

 ### Choosing a default version